 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-In Massachusetts, the SHIP is called SHINE (Serving Health Information Needs of Elders).
+In Massachusetts, the SHIP is called SHINE (Serving the Health Insurance Needs of Everyone).

 SHINE is independent (not connected with any insurance company or health plan).
 It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.